EmilieNilsson1/mlops_project/reports/README.md

 We deployed our API locally first.
 To run the API locally the user would call: uvicorn src.image_classifier.api:app --reload

-Then the user can access the API on http://127.0.0.1:8000 and upload an image or it can be done by opening another terminal and calling the command: curl -X POST "http://127.0.0.1:8000/predict/" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "file=@/path/to/image.jpg"
+Then the user can access the API on http://127.0.0.1:8000 and upload an image.

 ### Question 25